AnimosWorkshop/Sor-Vault/Races/Temuthen Races/Human.md

 **Creature Type:** Temuthen.
 **Speed:** 30' walking.
 **Vision:** Lightvision.
-**Skilled:** You are proficient with one skill or tool of your choice.
+**Skilled:** You are proficient one skill or a tool of your choice.
 **Languages:** You can speak, read, and write Temuthen.
 - - -
 ## Subraces